the-road-to-learn-react/the-road-to-react/manuscript/react-modern/inline-handler.md

 # leanpub-end-insert
 ~~~~~~~

-So far in this section, we have made the list of stories stateful with React's useState Hook; passed the still searched stories down as props to the List component; and implemented a callback handler (`handleRemoveStory`) and handler (`handleRemoveItem`) to be used in their respective components to remove a story by clicking on a button.
-In order to implement this feature, we applied many lessons learned from before: state, props, handlers, and callback handlers.
+So far in this section, we have made the list of stories stateful with React's useState Hook.
+We still passes the searched stories down as props to the List component.
+And implemented a callback handler (`handleRemoveStory`) and handler (`handleRemoveItem`) to be used in their respective components to remove a story by clicking on a button.
+In order to implement this feature, we applied many lessons that we have learned from before -- state, props, handlers, and callback handlers.

 You may have noticed that we had to introduce an additional `handleRemoveItem` handler in the Item component which is in charge to execute the incoming `onRemoveItem` callback handler.
 If you want to make this more elegant, you can use an **inline handler** which would allow you to execute the callback handler function in the Item component right in the JSX.
 There are two solutions using the incoming `onRemoveItem` function in the Item component as an inline handler.
 First, using JavaScript's bind method: